SOS - DISCLAIMER AND CHILD AND ADULT SAFEGUARDING GUIDELINES

 The material in I Matter Courses touches on material that can be experienced as being of a sensitive nature.
 You should therefore ensure that this is the right time for you or others to take part in a course such as this and that you have appropriate support in place should it be needed.

-I am a qualified clinical psychologist registered in the UK and as such I am regulated by the Health Professions Council.
-I provide all courses and consultations through my company I Matter Training Ltd. Training courses and related documents are by their nature inherently only guidelines as they have been created as general principles and not with your particular circumstances in mind.
+Dr Cathy Betoin is a qualified clinical psychologist registered in the UK and as such I am regulated by the Health Professions Council.
+All courses and consultations are provided through Relationship Health Matters Ltd. Training courses and related documents are by their nature inherently only guidelines as they have been created as general principles and not with your particular circumstances in mind.

 You should be aware that the I Matter Project and linked courses represent a personal synthesis of a great deal of complex information.
 As such, the integration is not formally accepted nor formally rejected by any professional body with which I am associated.

-Due to the nature of training and coaching, I, Cathy Betoin, nor I Matter Training Ltd do not guarantee any particular result.
-I will endeavour to ensure that all information or guidance that I provide is accurate and up-to-date but I shall not be liable for any claims arising from such information being inaccurate or not up-to-date or otherwise.
+Due to the nature of training and coaching, Cathy Betoin, nor I Matter Training Ltd do not guarantee any particular result.
+We endeavour to ensure that all information or guidance that provided is accurate and up-to-date but we shall not be liable for any claims arising from such information being inaccurate or not up-to-date or otherwise.

 The contents of this site and of our courses are therefore for informational and educational purposes only.
 Nothing found on www.imattertraining.com is intended to be a substitute for your local professional psychological, psychiatric or medical advice, assessment, diagnosis, or treatment.
 Reliance on any information provided by The I Matter Project or by any person or professional appearing on our website is therefore solely at your own risk.

-On the occasion when I provide brief consultations I may not always be party to all of the information pertinent to a situation.
-I may give advice but I have no control over whether you interpret the advice as I or others may have intended.
+On the occasion when we provide brief consultations we may not always be party to all of the information pertinent to a situation.
+We may give advice but we have no control over whether you interpret the advice as we or others may have intended.
 Therefore you agree that you remain responsible at all times for the actions that you choose to take in relation to yourself or your child.

 In particular, always seek the advice of your GP, physician or other qualified local mental health provider with any questions you may have regarding a medical condition, developmental delay or mental disorder.
 Never disregard professional medical or educational advice or delay in seeking it because of something you have read on our website or heard in a consultation.
 If you think you may have an emergency, call your doctor or emergency services immediately.